HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

    not immediately affected by the deletion and remain accessible.
 The bundle and associated files are added to the deletion daemons queue.
 The deletion queue is an AWS SQS.

-   A notification is sent out to subscribers of datastore deletions when a bundle is tombstoned.
+   A notification is sent out to subscribers of datastore deletions when a bundle is tombstoned, so they can update their index appropriately.

 4) The deletion daemon is an AWS Lambda with privilages to deleted files from the replicas.
 An administrator may manually invoke the deletion daemon or wait for it run on  CRON job once daily.